prime-optimal/crackwatch2/README.md

 # Crackwatch 2 - A Nord themed website to catch up on cracked games

+You can check out the website here [crackwatch2](https://crackwatch2.com/)

 ## Planned things

 -   [x] Accounts